-Yes, using VPN with hotel WiFi is absolutely safe.
+Yes, using VPN with hotel WiFi is safe.

-Firstly, a VPN is absolutely legal technology and nobody can restrict you from utilizing it.
+Firstly, a VPN is completely legal technology and nobody can restrict you from taking advantage of it.

-So with a VPN, you can enjoy your favorite Internet activities without worrying about your online safety.
+So with a VPN, you can enjoy your favorite Internet activities without worrying that someone compromises your online safety.